-- (1) Medical Marijuana Treatment Centers shall only be located in the Science and Technology Overlay District and the Business District with the exception of that portion of the Business District bounded to the south following an east-west line 50' parallel to and south of Kaila's Way; to the east by Route 88; to the north by the northern boundary of the Business District; and to the west by a line 1,000' from the westerly line of Main Road, currently the boundary of the Business District. - (2) In the event of conflicts between the Table of Use Regulations and the narrative text of this Bylaw, the text of the sections shall control. - (3) It is the intent and purpose of the Table of Use Regulations to conform with M.G.L.
-Chapter 40A, Section 3 (Exemptions from Zoning Regulations), and to the extent that any provisions of this table are in conflict with the exemptions of said Chapter 40A, the provisions of said Chapter 40A shall supersede and control the subject matter thereof.
+- (1) Marijuana Establishments are permitted in the Science and Technology Overlay District and the Adult Entertainment Overlay District subject to the provisions of Section 9.9. - (2) In the event of conflicts between the Table of Use Regulations and the narrative text of this Bylaw, the text of the sections shall control. - (3) It is the intent and purpose of the Table of Use Regulations to conform with M.G.L.
+Chapter 40A, Section 3 (Exemptions from Zoning Regulations), and to the extent that any provisions of this table are in conflict with the exemptions of said Chapter 40A, the provisions of said Chapter 40A shall supersede and control the subject matter thereof. - (4) Any use not specifically or generally listed herein or otherwise permitted in a district shall be deemed to be prohibited. - (5) Prohibited Uses.
+Any use of land or building determined to be dangerous or detrimental to the public health, safety, and welfare in accordance with generally acceptable standards because of fire hazard, offensive noise, smoke, vibration, harmful radioactivity, electrical interference, dust, odor, fumes, heat, glare, or other objectionable characteristic.